Friendship bench: Support groups

 After the one-on-one talk therapy, Friendship Bench clients are introduced to a peer led support group known as Circle Kubatana Tose (CKT), meaning "holding hands together".
 In these groups clients are connected to others who have also gone through mental health problems and found solutions on the Friendship Bench.
-Group members tend to come from the same community and so can relate to one anothers sturggles.
-CKT groups contribute to clients’ sense of belonging and reduces stigma surrounding mental health.
+Group members tend to come from the same community and so can relate to each other's struggles.
+CKT groups contribute to clients' sense of belonging and reduces stigma surrounding mental health.